alexbeug/simphosort/README.md

 Arguments:

   source  <PATH>
-  Source folder containing the photo files to copy
+  Source folder (containing the photo files to copy)

   target  <PATH>
-  Target folder (has to be empty)
+  Target folder (work folder, has to be empty)

 Options: